 Office word processors are the most common, especially Microsoft Word.
 Equal (or even superior) to this for most applications for academic work is the program Writer from the LibreOffice package.
-The latter is also attractive for students because it can be downloaded free of charge from the internet.
+The latter is also attractive for students because it can be downloaded free of charge.